-If you set the Default Layouts.Head Script to Mark of the Web, Second Site will add a special comment to output pages to try and avoid an obnoxious security feature of the Microsoft Internet Explorer (IE) browser.
-The special comment is called the "Mark of the Web", and its presence instructs IE to treat the web page as if it was loaded from a remote web site rather than from the local hard drive.
+If you set the Default Layouts.Head Script to Mark of the Web, Second Site will add a special comment to output pages to try and avoid an obnoxious security feature of the Microsoft Internet Explorer (IE) and Edge browsers.
+The special comment is called the "Mark of the Web", and its presence instructs Microsoft browsers to treat the web page as if it was loaded from a remote web site rather than from the local hard drive.
 This, in turn, avoids a security warning that appears when the Mark of the Web comment is not present.
 The security warning appears near the top or bottom of the IE window when opening HTML files that are stored on the computer's hard drive or removable media.
-The message location varies by IE version.
+The message location and appearance varies by browser version.

 For information about Head Scripts, see Page Scripts.

 Unfortunately, adding the Mark of the Web comment avoids one problem and introduces another!

-If you are browsing pages with IE6 or IE7, and the pages are on your hard-disk or removable media, the Mark of the Web comment prevents opening links to external documents included in the site, such as PDFs.
+If you are browsing pages with Internet Explorer or MS Edge, and the pages are on your hard-disk or removable media, the Mark of the Web comment prevents opening links to external documents included in the site, such as PDFs.

 This makes it difficult for Second Site users to test web sites they are creating.
 During testing, the web pages are viewed locally, and thus they are subject to the limitation above.
-My recommendation is to use Firefox or another standards-compliant browser for most testing, and only use Internet Explorer when you are specifically interested in how your site looks in that browser.
+My recommendation is to use Firefox or another standards-compliant browser for most testing, and only use a Microsoft browser when you are specifically interested in how your site looks in that browser.

-There is no such easy solution for users who are distributing web sites on removable media and that include PDF documents, MS Word documents, or the like.
-Relatives or friends who are using IE6 or IE7 will not be able to access those documents through links if the Mark of the Web comment is present.
+There is no such easy solution for users who are distributing web sites on removable media that include PDF documents, MS Word documents, or the like.
+Relatives or friends who are using a Microsoft browser will not be able to access those documents through links if the Mark of the Web comment is present.
 If the Mark of the Web comment is not present, they will see the security warning, even though there is no security risk.